Chest And Back Pain Causes, Treatment, And More

 • To manage conditions, make sure to complete routine well-visits and appointments.

-A doctor should be consulted if you experience new or severe chest or back pain, significantly if it worsens or is accompanied by other symptoms such as shortness of breath or dizziness.
+A doctor should be consulted if you experience new or severe chest or back pain, especially if it worsens or is accompanied by other symptoms such as shortness of breath or dizziness.

 If you have chest or back pain, seek medical attention and follow up with your doctor.